locokit/locokit/docs/concepts/field-types.md

-# Column Types
+# Field Types

-In LocoKit, you can manage several column types.
+In LocoKit, you can manage several field types.

 Here is the summary of all the types implemented.